Program Overview

 Review important information about official test scores.

-• resume/CV outlining education, work experience, scholarships/grants, publications/presentations, other accomplishments
+• resume/CV outlining education, work experience, scholarships/grants, publications/presentations, and other accomplishments.
+This should provide evidence of research potential, such as:

 • statement of purpose outlining the applicant’s personal history and goals that are relevant to obtaining this doctoral degree and explaining why the applicant wants to purse this degree at TXST

-• three letters of recommendation evaluating the applicant's skill and potential for the degree program, preferably from academic sources
+• three letters of recommendation highlighting research aptitude and evaluating the applicant's skill and potential for the degree program, preferably from academic sources

 Review important information about documents.